-But Google and Facebook are not the only ones focusing on such an idea, Amazon Web Services (AWS) is supporting a submarine cable running between Hawaii and Australia.
+However, Google and Facebook are not alone in their quest to enhance global connectivity.
+Amazon Web Services (AWS) is also championing undersea cable technology with a submarine cable running between Hawaii and Australia.

-Microsoft and Facebook announced an undersea cable partnership in May across the Atlantic.
-Called MAREA, the project commenced in August and is expected to be completed in October 2017
+Earlier in May, Microsoft and Facebook announced a similar collaboration; an undersea cable project across the Atlantic.
+Named MAREA, project construction commenced in August and is expected to be completed in October 2017.

 Discover more from TechBooky